aplteam/Tatin/docs/FirstStepsWithTatin.md

 Note that we did not specify any of the major, minor and patch number but the Registry by alias (`[tatin]`); that tells Tatin that we want to get the very latest version of `MarkAPL`.

+If you do not even specify the Regsitry then Tatin would scan all Registry; the first hit wins.
+Only then would it establish the best version on that server.

 Let's check what's now in `/Path2Foo/Packages`

 ```